psyraxaus/Prosim2GSX/Prosim2GSX/Documentation/ProsimLoadsheetIntegration.md

 ### ProsimInterface Enhancements

 The ProsimInterface class has been enhanced with HTTP request methods for interacting with the Prosim backend API:
-- GetBackendUrl() - to get the backend URL
+- GetBackendUrl() - returns the hardcoded URL "http://127.0.0.1:5000/efb" for Prosim's backend
 - PostAsync() - to make POST requests
 - DeleteAsync() - to make DELETE requests